LightAndLight/lightandlight.github.io/posts/2023-05-15-structuring-ambient-music.md

 sound possibilities are endless.
 So if I should add interesting sounds to my music, how do I decide what to add?
 I'll address this in a different post.

+### Horizontal and vertical

+Guy Michelmore made a [video](https://www.youtube.com/watch?v=f-Q8JC3VcS4) about writing music for games.
+He mentions "horizontal interactivity" and "vertical interactivity".
+Rick Beato [interviewed Brian Schmidt](https://www.youtube.com/watch?v=xZpE_5EEfT4) who brought up the same concepts as "horizontal sequencing" and "vertical sequencing".
+Game music responds to game events, and the two main categories of response are: moving to a new musical section (horizontal) or layering more parts onto the existing section (vertical).

+In a sense, music composed in this manner recieves its temporal structure from the game events - player action, non-player reactions, condition triggers, etc. There's a narrative played out on screen which is reflected to some extent in the music.
+The music has timbral / atmospheric / rhythmic structure to match the game location, the sort of events that are happening, and according to the emotional reaction the composer wants to elicit.

+Aside: This reminds me of Brian Eno's generative music ([good playable demos here](https://reverbmachine.com/blog/deconstructing-brian-eno-music-for-airports/)).
+Composed small phrases and played them on chaotically overlapping loops, so that the music would continue to play not-yet-heard phrases.
+Interactive game music replaces the random / chaotic choice of phrases with a more coherent choice based on game location and events.

+So maybe one way to pre-define a structure for myself is to define an environment, and then explore some events that play out in the environment.

 ---

 Here are some links discussing structure in music, and its lack in ambient music: